 I am fascinated by the interrelationship of humans and the natural world and believe that the landscape can serve as a powerful metaphor for aspects of our life’s journey.

 My paintings are loosely referenced from photographs and sketches of places I have explored, mostly in my local environment, Vancouver Island.
-Whether it’s a blue lake beckoning for a paddle, a mountain bike ride through a dark forest, or a living room set outside in the mountains, I create dynamic and accessible scenes that cause the viewer to consider how nature and our inner worlds are connected.
+Whether it’s a blue lake beckoning for a paddle, a mountain bike ride through a dark forest, or a living room set outside in the mountains, I create dynamic and accessible scenes that invite the viewer to consider how nature and our inner worlds are connected.

 Mountainbike photo: Sara Kempner Photography